Reliable weather forecast made easy.

 Everybody knows the following situation: While planning a tour, you get the following statement: “My weather app tells me that there should be nice weather at the destination tomorrow (often with the subjective addition: this is the best weather app, because the prediction is mostly correct)”.
 Another app may come to a different forecast.
 How comes?
 And which app is right at the end?

 Each weather app has access to a certain weather model and displays its calculation in a prepared form.
 And because different weather models work with different data bases and input variables, different interpretations are possibly created at the end (same with the soup and the various ingredients).
 This information is accordingly summarized and displayed as weather symbols (in the best case as meteograms) which represent the forecast for a certain period of time.

 What does a rain probability of 63% mean?

 It’s simple: it means that it will rain in 63 out of 100 days with such a weather situation.
 But how does this exact number come about?
 Computers read out the data of the weather stations and calculate the weather situation as well as when and where exactly it has rained in the past.
-In this case, 63 out of 100 days with identical weather situations have experienced rainfall within 24 hours in the past (more precisely: one precipitation event), but on the 37 remaining days it stayed dry!
+In this case, 63 out of 100 days with identical weather situations have experienced rainfall within 24 hours in the past (more precisely: one precipitation event), but on the 37 remaining days it stayed dry – with the same prediction!